mongodb/docs-atlas-cli/source/includes/steps-config-file-template.rst

    .. step:: Create the configuration file.

       a.
-Paste the copied sample request into a text editor and change the values to reflect your values.
+Paste the sample request into a text editor and change the values to reflect your desired configuration.
       b.
 Save the file with a ``.json`` extension.

    .. step:: Run the |atlas-cli command| command with